trade-copilot/ape-ai-docs/Getting Started/quick-start-web.md

 Let's try the AI Chat:

 1. Click **Chat** in the left sidebar (or press `/` then type)
-2. You'll see the chat interface with your persona indicator
+2. You'll see the chat interface with your companion indicator
 3. Click the **Prompts** icon (or press `Ctrl+P`) to see Quick Prompts
 4. Select **"Find Strong Catalyst Stocks"** (or "Swing Trade Ideas")
 5. Wait for the AI to respond